ArseniAliakseichyk/CSharp-AlgorithmicSolutions/Readme.md

 6. **MergeSortProgram.cs** — Performs Merge Sort with array generation and validation.
 7. **MinMaxFinder.cs** — Finds the minimum and maximum in a given number sequence.
 8. **QuickSortProgram.cs** — Applies QuickSort with input validation and OOP design.
+9. **SearchApp.cs** — Performs binary and interpolation search on a dataset.